veekooFIN/Linux-X86-Fractals/fract_in_OpenGL_upd/README.md

 How to compile:

-gcc gfxbrot.c -o gfxbrot -lglut -lGL -lGLU
+gcc gfxbrot.c -o gfxbrot -lGL -lGLU -lglut -lm

 How to run: